sorgfresser/htps/README.md

 Set the `TOKENIZER_PATH` env var to this path.

 # Seeding
-Randomness is introduced by the subsampling rate to get critic saand effect sampl. .e Furthermore, randomness is used to choose tactics for the tree policy if policy temperature is > 0.
+Randomness is introduced by the subsampling rate to get critics and effect samples.
+Furthermore, randomness is used to choose tactics for the tree policy if policy temperature is > 0.
-Set beforfe  (before imprtthe ee importing nv varorting SEED to  t set a seed for reproducibility.
+Set the env var SEED (before importing) to set the seed for reproducibility.